 Two items did not reach consensus for either importance or frequency.
 However, item 2d (“The following bring on my breakthrough pain: Medications”) approached consensus at 68%.
 After discussion and consideration, this item was retained for further consideration with the intention to clarify wording.
 Item 10k (“My breakthrough pain feels like: Splitting”) did not reach consensus for either importance or frequency.
 Similarly, Item 10d ("Gnawing") did not meet consensus for frequency.
 Both items were provisionally marked for removal and will specifically undergo further evaluation during think-aloud interviews with children and young people experiencing breakthrough pain, those with other medical conditions, and healthy peers to confirm this decision.
 Research indicates that younger children typically use a limited and concrete vocabulary to describe pain [49, 50], with more metaphorical and sensory-rich language emerging later in development, generally from around eight years of age.
 In the UK, for example, this developmental stage coincides with increased academic demands in the national curriculum for English and mathematics.
 Expectations at this level include abilities such as deducing, inferring, and interpreting information from multiple sources in a text, as well as grasping mathematical concepts like division, fractions, decimals, and unit conversions.
 However, adults often underestimate children's linguistic and cognitive capabilities, shaped in part by their own experiences and assumptions about language use and development.
 Other descriptors that did not reach consensus for frequency included Item 10i (“Crushing”) and Item 10l (“Heavy Pressure”).
 Although these descriptors were less frequently seen, they did reach consensus for importance.
 As their potential relevance to the target population was recognized, the decision was made to retain them at this stage.
-Importantly, the BTPAQ-SR allows CYP to provide their own descriptions and includes space throughout for elaboration in their own words; an element seen as important by the e-Delphi participants.
+Importantly, the BTPAQ-SR allows children and young people to provide their own descriptions and includes space throughout for elaboration in their own words; an element seen as important by the e-Delphi participants.

 A key strength of this study was its international, multidisciplinary expert panel, which surpasses previous BTP studies that used only national panels (e.g., [17], n = 14 UK experts; Bull et al. (2022), n = 15 Australian experts) and exceeds that of similar Delphi studies on PROMs ([51] n = 15; [52] n = 30).
-Although broader representation would improve reliability, time constraints of specialists in this field limited recruitment, a common challenge in Delphi research [53, 54].

-nother key strength was that the research adhered to a modified e-Delphi methodology, including protocol development and pre-registration with transparent selection processes, pre-defined consensus thresholds that were more stringent than previous work (e.g., 50% consensus in [55]), and inclusion of qualitative data [35, 36].
+Although broader geographical representation would improve reliability, time constraints of specialists in this field limited recruitment, a common challenge in Delphi research [53, 54].
+Similarly, the e-Delphi methodology does not enable real-time interaction or in-depth discussion among participants, but it offers flexibility by allowing those with limited time to contribute at their convenience.Another key strength was that the research adhered to a modified e-Delphi methodology, including protocol development and pre-registration with transparent selection processes, pre-defined consensus thresholds that were more stringent than previous work (e.g., 50% consensus in [55]), and inclusion of qualitative data [35, 36].

 5. Conclusions